 Again we come back to the idea of subsection 4.2 to have a procedure for rewriting and to the approach consisting of the four requirements outlined there.
 For a particular suggestion for the first three aspects and for a particular mathematical argument, it remains to argue that it can be written in the formal system for the input and holds in there.
-This is a non-trivial task for itself, with with one comes back to the original problem of rewriting actual (non-formally given) mathematical arguments.
+This is a non-trivial task for itself, with which one comes back to the original problem of rewriting actual (non-formally given) mathematical arguments.

-One idea is here to write mathematics directly in a humanly oriented formal system and to check the arguments with the help of a computer.
+One idea (corresponding to the original item 4 in subsection 4.2) is here to write mathematics directly in a humanly oriented formal system and to check the arguments with the help of a computer.
 This idea was propagated in the "QED manifesto" ([QED]), and several formal systems for this have subsequently been developed.
 The most successful of these is arguably the Mizar project.
 In this system a great number of theorems have been written and formally checked with the help of computers.
 This is a great success for formalized mathematics.
 One should, however, keep the following in mind: